DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Tasks.md

 - Personally, I think

 ### How Do We Make the Levels More Interesting?
 First and foremost, we need to make sure the game is *fun* to play.
 The levels need to support this.
+We should first make the levels more interesting in terms of gameplay (think of features and mechanics that do this).
+Then, we use that information to determine how to make the levels more visually interesting.

 For this kind of game in particular, I've found that the game feels the most fun when:
 - The player does not feel overwhelmingly stronger than the enemies
-- The enemies pose enough f
+- The enemies pose enough of a threat to the player that there is significant risk of death most of the time
+- Despite the difficulty, the player never feels like the game is unfair

 #### Make the Levels More Gameplay Interesting

 #### Make the Levels More Visually Interesting